c13n-io/c13n-docs/docs/protocol.md

 ## Introduction

-c13n allows you to send arbitrary data from your node to another one in the network (destination node should use c13n, or be compatible with [c13n utilized TLVs](../#a-few-words-on-tlvs)).
+c13n allows you to send arbitrary data from your node to another one in the network (destination node should use c13n, or be compatible with [c13n utilized TLVs](index.md/#a-few-words-on-tlvs)).
 You are free to use this space to the best of your interest.

 For cases like messaging & communicating payment requests over c13n, we promote the establishment of common payload protocols.
 Given the fact that users of the Lightning Network control the components of their stack, the applications they choose might differ.
-It is the best for the ecosystem to allow those applications to be interoperable, meaning that users of `ChattingApp-X` shall be able to normally chat with users of `ChattingApp-Y`.
+It is the best for the ecosystem to allow those applications to be interoperable, meaning that users of `LightningApp-X` shall be able to normally interact with users of `LightningApp-Y`.

 The concept of a payload protocol attempts to extend the concept of sending raw message strings to sending (serialized) JSON objects containing various information.
 This will enable sending messages that trigger special functionalities, as descriptive information regarding the type and content of the composite message will be contained in the message itself.

-Since payload protocols take place inside the available payload space of Lightning Network, it is critical to keep any metadata information as short as possible, due to the fact that this space is limited.
+Since payload protocols take place inside the available payload space of Lightning Network, it is important to keep any metadata information as short as possible, due to the fact that this space is limited.
 Also, since each exchange of information costs a very small (but noticable) amount of sats, such protocols attempt to cover their desired features without requiring a lot of back-and-forth Lightning Network payment-traffic.